BillSchultzPhD/BillSchultzPhDsite/content/projects/trans-ug/index.md

 # publication_short: ""

 # Summary.
 An optional shortened abstract.
-summary: We provide experimental evidence that interventions which increased transparency surrounding the oil sector in Western Uganda did not change how communities assign blame and credit to key policymakers.
+summary: We provide experimental evidence that while multi-stakeholder forums increased transparency surrounding the oil sector in Western Uganda, they did not change how communities assign blame and credit to key policymakers.

 tags:
 featured: true